imagej/imagej.github.io/pages/DenoiSeg.md

 description: test description
 ---

+{% capture title%}
-{% include thumbnail src="/images/pages/Denoiseg-teaser.png" title="Teaser of what DenoiSeg can compute on your data." %}
+ Teaser of what DenoiSeg can compute on your data.
+{% endcapture %}
+{% include thumbnail src="/images/pages/DenoiSeg-teaser.png" title=title %}

 DenoiSeg is a neural network based algorithm for instance segmentation.
 The interesting thing about DenoiSeg is, that - although primarily meant for segmentation - the algorithm also learns to denoise your images.
 The knowledge acquired by denoising the images, improves the segmentation results.
 DenoiSeg can solve hard segmentation tasks, just like other neural network bases algorithms.
 But it requires less training data, you only need to manually generate segmentation for about 2 to 10 images.
 (Other methods usually require much manual segmentations for at least 50 image.)